gold-mir/tetris/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is distributed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ### Acknowledgments
 Special thanks to: